Table of Contents

 The immediate hurdle is to ensure that you remain in the pool of qualified candidates for the promotion and that you not allow the interviewer’s unfair treatment of you to stall your career move.
 You may want to report the incident to your human resources department, your current supervisor, or the hospital ombudsperson.

 Assuming that the BOE has jurisdiction over the division director, you may want to file an ethics complaint against them.
-At issue would be whether the interview questions posed to you violate the antidisability discrimination provision of the Code.
-The first two interview questions that she asked—about your wheelchair use and the nature of your health condition—seem to constitute such unprofessional discrimination.
+At issue would be whether the interview questions posed to you violate the antidisability discrimination provision of the Code of Ethics.
+The first two interview questions that they asked—about your wheelchair use and the nature of your health condition—seem to constitute such unprofessional discrimination.
 Whether the question about lifting 20 pounds would also be discriminatory depends on the written job description for, and job requirements of, the position for which you are being considered: Certain questions can be asked about each candidates’ responsibility to perform essential or required functions, with or without a reasonable accommodation.
 Any requests for a demonstration of ability would be appropriate only if it is required of all candidates.

 Even if the division director isn’t under the jurisdiction of the BOE because they are a doctor, nurse, or physical or occupational therapist, you—as an ASHA member and certified individual—may have the ethical obligation to report their unprofessional conduct.
-Principle IV, Rule N provides, “Individuals shall report members of other professions who they know have violated standards of care to the appropriate professional licensing authority or board, other professional regulatory body, or professional association when such violation compromises the welfare of persons served and/or research participants.”
+Principle IV, Rule O provides, “Individuals shall report members of other professions who they know have violated standards of care to the appropriate professional licensing authority or board, other professional regulatory body, or professional association when such violation compromises the welfare of persons served and/or research participants.”
 You may want to also consider filing an ADA complaint with the U.S. Department of Justice.

 I’m a student working at an on-campus speech and hearing clinic for the community.
 I notice that our supervisor assigns male students the challenging cases, whereas I and other women student clinicians are assigned all “run-of-the-mill” cases.
 Then, our supervisor assigns us lower clinic grades because we haven’t taken on difficult cases!
 I spoke to other clinic externs, and they, too, have noticed the unfair assignments.
-This supervisor is clearly sexist, and I want him fired.
+This supervisor is clearly sexist, and I want them fired.

 The most direct—and perhaps most effective—route in dealing with this situation may be speaking with the clinic director, CSD department chair and/or program director, because they are familiar with the assignment of clinic cases, the clinic curriculum, and clinic grading criteria.
 If, for some reason, no listed individual in the CSD department is responsive, you could consider explore options at a higher level within your college or university, including contacting the individual responsible for processing grade challenges and/or your institution’s Title IX coordinator.
 By using campus alternatives at the departmental or campus level, you may have evidence to file with your ethics complaint to allege the professional misconduct of your clinic supervisor.
 You may also be able to get a timely resolution to the issue you’ve raised.

 For you to file an ASHA ethics complaint, you must first determine whether the BOE has jurisdiction over your supervisor: Are they an ASHA member or certified by ASHA?
-Furthermore, the issue under the Code will be whether your clinic supervisor’s pattern and practice of case assignments constitute sex discrimination—not whether your supervisor is sexist.
-ASHA’s BOE doesn’t have authority to fire an ASHA member or certified individual—that is only within the purview of the clinic and/or educational institution that employs him.
+Furthermore, the issue under the Code of Ethics will be whether your clinic supervisor’s pattern and practice of case assignments constitute sex discrimination—not whether your supervisor is sexist.
+ASHA’s BOE doesn’t have authority to fire an ASHA member or certified individual—that is only within the purview of the clinic and/or educational institution that employs them.

 My professor likes to hang out with us students at the on-campus coffee bar.
 The professor thinks it’s “funny” to use the “n-word” in conversation and to tell jokes insulting people who are Black, Latinx, Asian, and of other racial/ethnic backgrounds.
 Even though I’m White, the comments make me very uncomfortable.
 I’ve spoken to my professor to stop the joking, but their response has been, “Get a sense of humor.”
 I followed the procedure in the student handbook by reporting the professor’s conduct to the CSD department chair, but the chair told me that it wasn’t my place to complain because none of the comments were about me.
 Although I can stop going to these social events, I don’t want to lose “face time” with the professor because they are supervising my independent study.
 Is there anything I can do?

 Kudos to you for seeing unethical behavior and acting: “If you see something, say something.”
-Your department chair is wrong, and Principle IV, Rule M makes clear that you don’t have to be the target of professional misconduct in order to file an ethics complaint requesting a stop to such misbehavior.
+Your department chair is wrong, and Principle IV, Rule N makes clear that you don’t have to be the target of professional misconduct in order to file an ethics complaint requesting a stop to such misbehavior.
 The evidence to support such an ethics complaint should include examples of the professor’s inappropriate remarks, how often (once? multiple times?) the professor has used the offending “n” word, whether the professor has supervisory authority over you, and whether other individuals have overheard the professor’s verbal misconduct.

 You may want to explore on-campus options first so you can get the situation resolved as soon as possible (and before grades are issued), and then file an ethics complaint to address the professor’s alleged professional misconduct later.

 I accepted my college advisor’s invitation to go out for drinks to talk about my current placement (My advisor—who is also my clinical supervisor—teaches the department’s introductory course and I’m his teaching assistant.)
 Instead, he spent the evening discussing his relationship frustrations, asking about my relationship status, talking about what he looks for in a sexual partner, and so on.
 My advisor ended the evening suggesting that we sleep together.
 He said that I shouldn’t feel pressured to do it if I didn’t want to—I didn’t—and that he would still write me a good letter of recommendation.
-But now I’m worried that he might be able to take away my good clinic cases and write me a weak letter of recommendation because I didn’t sleep with him.
+But now I’m worried that he might be able to take away my good clinic cases and write me a weak letter of recommendation because I didn’t sleep with them.
 Also, can he take away my job as teaching assistant (TA)?
 What can I do?

-The issue under the Code is whether your advisor’s inappropriate and unwelcome proposition constitutes sex discrimination, sexual harassment, and/or power abuse.
+The issue under the Code of Ethics is whether your advisor’s inappropriate and unwelcome proposition constitutes sex discrimination, sexual harassment, and/or power abuse.
 That the advisor said “no pressure” or “the decision is up to you” is irrelevant, given that you are feeling pressured.
-Did his proposition create a quid pro quo situation—if you agreed to sleep with him, are you assured of receiving a strong letter of recommendation?
+Did his proposition create a quid pro quo situation—if you agreed to sleep with them, are you assured of receiving a strong letter of recommendation?
 Conversely, because you said no, will you receive a weaker recommendation?

 Resolution of this situation would seem to require immediate action.
 You may want to discuss the incident with the clinic director, program director, and/or department chair to explore the steps your institution might take right away, such as (a) providing you with a different advisor, (b) changing your advisor’s clinic hours so they no longer overlap with your schedule, (c) assigning a different professor to complete the department’s introductory course so you may continue serving as a TA, and/or (d) ensuring that your official letter of recommendation be written by another professor, the clinic director or the department chair—not by your current advisor.